tszlong/windowsserverdocs.zh-tw/WindowsServerDocs/storage/storage-migration-service/known-issues.md

        at Microsoft.FailoverClusters.Framework.ClusterUtils.RenameFSNetName(SafeClusterHandle ClusterHandle, String clusterName, String FsResourceId, String NetNameResourceId, String newDnsName, CancellationToken ct) at Microsoft.StorageMigration.Proxy.Cutover.CutoverUtils.RenameFSNetName(NetworkCredential networkCredential, Boolean isLocal, String clusterName, String fsResourceId, String nnResourceId, String newDnsName, CancellationToken ct)    [d:\os\src\base\dms\proxy\cutover\cutoverproxy\CutoverUtils.cs::RenameFSNetName::1510]

-這個問題是由舊版 Windows Server 中遺失的 API 所造成。 目前沒有任何方法可以遷移 Windows Server 2008 和 Windows Server 2003 叢集。 您可以在 Windows Server 2008 R2 叢集上執行清查和傳輸，而不會發生問題，然後手動變更叢集的來源檔案伺服器資源網路名稱和 IP 位址，然後變更目的地叢集網路名稱和 IP，以手動執行切換要與原始來源相符的位址。
+This issue is caused by a missing API in older versions of Windows Server.
+Currently there is no way to migrate Windows Server 2008 and Windows Server 2003 clusters.
+You can perform inventory and transfer without issue on Windows Server 2008 R2 clusters, then manually perform cutover by manually changing the cluster's source file server resource netname and IP address, then changing the the destination cluster netname and IP address to match the original source.

-## <a name="cutover-hangs-on-38-mapping-network-interfaces-on-the-source-comnputer"></a>在來源 comnputer 上的「38% 對應網路介面已停止回應」
+## <a name="cutover-hangs-on-38-mapping-network-interfaces-on-the-source-computer"></a>Cutover hangs on "38% Mapping network interfaces on the source computer..."

-當嘗試在來源電腦上執行剪下時，將來源電腦設定為在一或多個網路介面上使用新的靜態（而非 DHCP） IP 位址時，剪下會停滯在「來源 comnputer 上的「38% 對應網路介面」階段 ...」而且您會在 SMS 事件記錄檔中收到下列錯誤：
+When attempting to run cut over of a source computer, having set the source computer to use a new static (not DHCP) IP address on one or more network interfaces, the cut over gets stuck at phase "38% Mapping network interfaces on the source comnputer..." and you receive the following error in the SMS event log:

     Log Name:      Microsoft-Windows-StorageMigrationService-Proxy/Admin
     Source:        Microsoft-Windows-StorageMigrationService-Proxy